-- Information surrounding the alternative assets industry is difficult to obtain, and not always up to date, accurate, or reliable. - Help us to collect the most comprehensive and up-todate intelligence in the alternatives industry. - Help industry experts to use actual market data to further their own research in this area and make alternatives more transparent.
+- Information on the alternative assets industry is difficult to obtain, and not always up to date, accurate, or reliable. - Help us gather the most comprehensive intelligence in private markets. - Support the supply of actual market data to industry experts to further their research in this area and make alternatives more transparent.